RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/3-CRM/5-CRM Reporting/5-Sales Dashboard.md

 ##### Forecast

 The Forecast visual shows the weighted estimated values of future opportunities by estimated closed date.
-This given an indication of the potential revenue and cashflow that could occur if the opportunities are closed at the estimated chance of success rate.
+This provides an indication of the potential revenue and cashflow that could occur if the opportunities are closed at the estimated chance of success rate.

 ![image-1702882647916.png](./downloaded_image_1705285876289.png)